- No products in the cart.

 I personally take a lot of calls from guys who buy lingerie for themselves, far more male customers contact by telephone than women as they seem to like to talk about their cross-dressing as well as ask advice about sizing ect.
 Most callers are married, with children/grand-children and have been keeping their secret for years – it seems the majority would clearly like to be a bit more ‘open’ but have no-one they can really talk to so it can often be a lonely experience.

-Apparently, the biggest problems cross-dressers face are: how to choose the right size for the male figure, how to pay without leaving ‘evidence’, and where to have it discreetly delivered.
+Apparently, the biggest problems cross-dressers face are: how to choose the right size for the male figure (which we have covered in a separate post – Suspender Belts for Men), how to pay without leaving ‘evidence’, and where to have it discreetly delivered.

 Shining a Light on Ordering & Delivery